Room: Auditorium

 Richard PADI

-Utrecht University, Copernicus Institute of Sustainable Development
+Utrecht University, Copernicus Institute of Sustainable Development, THE NETHERLANDS

 Biographies and Short introductive summaries are supplied directly by presenters and are published here unedited